Copyright and Fair Use Guidance During the COVID-19 Emergency

-The UGA Libraries are not responsible for obtaining copyright clearances or permissions from copyright holders for materials submitted for use as course reserves.
+Course Reserves requests must be in compliance with the United States Copyright Act of 1976.
 The University System of Georgia provides tools to assist instructors in determining whether their intended educational use of copyrighted material is within fair use.
 Before submitting material for electronic reserves, instructors should review the Board of Regents Policy on the Use of Copyrighted Works in Education and Research, in particular the section on Additional Guidelines for Electronic Reserves.

 Submission Guidelines include detailed information on submitting materials to be placed on course reserves.